zenml-io/zenml/docs/book/introduction.md

 {% tab title="ZenML for Data Scientists" %}

-As a Data Scientist, ZenML gives you the freedom to focus on modeling and experimentation while writing code that is immediately production-ready.
+ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is immediately production-ready.

 **Develop Locally:** Since ZenML code runs in any environment, you can